RaReNet/DFAK/_pages/en/SecureCommunication.md

 * [ChatSecure by The Guardian Project](https://guardianproject.info/apps/chatsecure/) integrates with desktop chat Clients like Jitsi and Pidgin (using Gchat or Jabber/XMPP) and adds end-to-end encryption and the ability to send encrypted files, photos and audio.
 * With [csipsimple](https://play.google.com/store/apps/details?id=com.csipsimple) you can also make secure calls (such as from [Ostel](https://ostel.co/)).
-* RedPhone (for voice) and TextSecure (for SMS) by [WhisperSystems](https://whispersystems.org) are good, but both parties must be on Android (with these tools installed) in order for these tools to work.
+* Signal by [WhisperSystems](https://whispersystems.org) provides secure messaging and calls.
+It is open source and available on Android and iPhone.
 * These apps are in the Google Play store, the [F-Droid repository](https://f-droid.org/repository/browse/) and available directly from the links above.
 * [Orbot](https://www.torproject.org/docs/android.html.en) by The Guardian Project and the Tor Project is an application that allows mobile phone users to access the web, instant messaging and email without being monitored or blocked by their mobile internet service provider.
 Orbot brings the features and functionality of Tor to the Android mobile operating system.

 ### iPhone

 Your iOS options are more limited, but the *ChatSecure* app on the iPhone is created in cooperation with the Android ChatSecure app and has similar features.
 [Onion Browser](https://mike.tig.as/onionbrowser/) offers similar features to Tor and Orbot for iOS.
+Signal by [WhisperSystems](https://whispersystems.org) is now also available on iPhone.

 ## Trust